jaredhowland/caddy-cloudflare/README.md

 # Example `Caddyfile`
 This example assumes you have PHP-FPM running in a separate container named `php`.
 Adjust as needed if this is not what you need.
 See [Caddyfile documentation](https://caddyserver.com/docs/caddyfile) for more information.

+It also assumes you serve all your sites from `/var/www/html` and each domain has its own directory with a `public_html` directory inside for serving your site.
+For example, if your domain is `domain.com` it assumes you are serving that site via `/var/www/html/domain.com/public_html`.
+Again, change this to meet your needs.

 ```yaml
 # The Caddyfile is an easy way to configure your Caddy web server.
 #